mairamelo26/school-apis/README.md

 # school-apis

-## Project for the maangement of platforms related to The Chain of Change
+## Project for the management of platforms related to The Chain of Change

 ### using SSO projects from:
 - https://github.com/brunohbrito/JPProject.IdentityServer4.AdminUI